WhiskeySockets/Baileys/README.md

   text: "This is a list",
   footer: "nice footer, link: https://google.com",
   title: "Amazing boldfaced list title",
-  buttonText: "Required, text on the button to vie the list", sections
+  buttonText: "Required, text on the button to view the list", sections
 }